 - Use a serrated knife to gently cut off the very ends of the roll on either side (where there might not be as much filling and the dough is uneven).
 You don’t need to cut off much, just to even the roll up.

-- Use a serrated knife to cleanly cut each piece.
-Use a sharp, serrated knife and gently slice each piece in one fluid motion so you don’t squash your rolls.
-I like to pre-measure by making indents before I actually slice.
+- Use a sharp, serrated knife and gently slice each piece in one fluid motion so you don’t squash your rolls.
+I like to pre-measure by making indents before I actually slice, they will be approximately 1.5 inches.

 - Place each roll into the prepared baking dish.